gokulsg/CNN-attention-on-AWS/Model-Implementation/README.md

-# demo for how to use it
+# Demo for how to use it

 ## Import